Cezar Bononi: WWE (2016–2020)

-All Elite Wrestling (2020–present)
+All Elite Wrestling (2020–2023)

-On the June 24, 2020 episode of AEW Dynamite, Bononi was spotted in the crowd along with other wrestlers where he broke up a brawl between participants of a lumberjack.
-Bononi would then make his in-ring debut on the September 29 episode of AEW Dark where he teamed with Shawn Dean in a losing effort to The Gunn Club.
+On 24 June 2020 episode of AEW Dynamite, Bononi was spotted in the crowd along with other wrestlers where he broke up a brawl between participants of a lumberjack.
+Bononi would then make his in-ring debut on 29 September episode of AEW Dark where he teamed with Shawn Dean in a losing effort to The Gunn Club.
 Over the next few months, Bononi would compete sporadically on Dark in losing efforts.
-On the January 26, 2021 episode of Dark, Bononi would align himself with Peter Avalon.
-Bononi had his first win in AEW on the February 3 episode of Dark, teaming with Avalon to defeat Carlie Bravo and Shawn Dean.
-Bononi made his first in-ring appearance on the February 4 episode of Dynamite, teaming with Avalon in a loss to the team of Lee Johnson and Cody Rhodes.
+On 26 January 2021 episode of Dark, Bononi would align himself with Peter Avalon.
+Bononi had his first win in AEW on 3 February episode of Dark, teaming with Avalon to defeat Carlie Bravo and Shawn Dean.
+Bononi made his first in-ring appearance on 4 February episode of Dynamite, teaming with Avalon in a loss to the team of Lee Johnson and Cody Rhodes.
 At Revolution, Bononi and Avalon took part in the Tag Team Casino Battle Royale in a losing effort.
+After the end of AEW Dark in May, Bononi had his contract terminated with AEW.

+Evolve (2018)

+Due to WWE's business relationship with EVOLVE Wrestling, several NXT wrestlers were allowed to participate in an independent show produced by Evolve.
+On October 28 at EVOLVE 114, Bononi debuted as the corner man to his tag partner Adrian Jaoude in his match defeating independent wrestler Joe Gacy.

+Independent Circuit (2021–present)

+Bononi mostly worked in Independent Circuit under the ring name V8 Big Block.
+He held BWF Rei Do Ringue Championship for Brazilian Wrestling Federation.
+Later in 2023, Bononi joined Boca Raton Championship Wrestling.
+He defeated Ozzy Kilmeister in NWA/BRCW Boca Versus The World event.